Navigating the QNX Developer Desktop

 Applications menu

-The Applications menu, located at the top left of the desktop, is the main way for launching desktop applications, as shown in the image below:
+The Applications menu, located at the top left of the desktop, is the primary way to launch desktop applications, as shown in the image below:

 The following sections provide a brief overview of the applications in this menu.